CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/data-imputation.rst

 .. figure:: figs/03_dataImputation_RSValidationPlot_MARS.png
    :alt: Response Surface Validation Plot - MARS
    :name: fig.rs_validation_plot_mars

+The validation plot is a plot of expected values based on the model versus the actual values.
+The better the model fits, the closer the points will be around the diagonal line.

 Since this particular validation plot looks good (note the points falling along the diagonal line), user can go ahead and confirm the response surface by clicking the **Confirm RS** button.